- The EOS 80D camera’s Intelligent Viewfinder helps bring the thrill of SLR photography with each use

 - The Intelligent Viewfinder displays AF points and AF mode, has a grid display, a horizontal electronic level, plus numerous other points of information

 - For next level AF operation, the EOS 80D camera has a wide area, 45 point, all cross type AF system with low luminance performance to EV 3 and 4 types of AF area selection modes

 - 24.2 megapixel APS-C CMOS Sensor

 - Dual-pixel CMOS AF

 - 7 fps continuous shooting speed

 - Build quality is not pro-grade

 - No native 4K capability

-In order to be a great prosumer camera a system needs to have a few vital features.
+In order to be a great prosumer camera, a system needs to have a few vital features.
 Gone are the days when a consumer would have been happy just with a meaty sensor resolution and full HD video shooting.
-The demand for newer and upgraded features, sometimes pushed by brands, have driven prosumer camera sales in the last 5-6 years.
-In this article we shall be looking at the Canon EOS 80D, an APS-C sensor powered prosumer camera with advanced shooting features.
+The demand for newer and upgraded features, sometimes pushed by brands, has driven prosumer camera sales in the last 5-6 years.
+In this article, we shall be looking at the Canon EOS 80D, an APS-C sensor-powered prosumer camera with advanced shooting features.